MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlqueryinformationfile.md

 ## -description

-**FsRtlQueryInformationFile** builds an explicit file query information IRP (IRP_MJ_QUERY_INFORMATION), ends it down the stack, synchronously waits for it to complete, and returns the result.
+**FsRtlQueryInformationFile** builds an explicit file query information IRP (IRP_MJ_QUERY_INFORMATION), sends it down the stack, synchronously waits for it to complete, and returns the result.
 This function allows the caller to complete this action by **FileObject** instead of handle.

 ## -parameters